Australian archbishop convicted of child sex abuse cover-up

 Defense lawyers had argued that Wilson could not be found guilty because the case was circumstantial and there was no evidence to prove the archbishop was told about the abuse, believed it was true or remembered being told about it.

-One of Fletcher’s victims, Peter Gogarty, described Wilson’s conviction as a “massive precedent.”

-“This will now open the doors for other jurisdictions to start looking at trying to prosecute people who deliberately looked after their institution and literally threw children to the wolves,” Gogarty told reporters.

-Daniel Feenan, whom Fletcher also preyed on, said if Wilson had gone to the police in 1976 — the year he was born — Fletcher “would never have got to me” and his life would have been very different.
+One of Fletcher’s victims, Daniel Feenan, said if Wilson had gone to the police in 1976 — the year he was born — the pedophile “would never have got to me” and his life would have been very different.